telerik/xamarin-forms-docs/controls/datagrid/features/load_on_demand.md

 **RadDataGrid** offers two loading modes which are present in the **LoadOnDemandMode** enumeration:

-* **Automatic**: The load on demand mechanism is activated when you scroll down near the last item present in the view port.
+* **Automatic**: The load-on-demand mechanism is activated when you scroll down near the last item present in the view port.

 >important You can control when the items will start loading more precisely by setting the **LoadOnDemandBufferItemsCount** property.
 It indicates at what point the additional items will start loading.
 For example, setting it to 20 will cause the new items to be loaded when you have scrolled the RadDataGrid so that only 20 of the originally loaded items are left below.